 Are you a South Indian searching for White rice Alternatives?

-Say you are pre-diabetic, gestation-ally diabetic or even diabetic – you go to the doctor and the first thing they say is ‘no rice!!’
+Say you are pre-diabetic or even diabetic – you go to the doctor and the first thing they say is ‘no rice!!’
 And you are rolling your eyes…First of all, being a South Indian, Rice is just everywhere – idli, dosa, lemon rice, coconut rice, pongal, payasam….rice, rice, rice!!
 You are, understandably, frustrated and looking for solutions.

 Why is rice a problem?